-When the specified number is exceeded, Veeam Backup & Replication removes the earliest restore point from the backup chain.
-For more information on how Veeam Backup & Replication retains the desired number of restore points, see Forever Forward Incremental Backup Retention Policy.
+When the specified number is exceeded, the earliest restore point will be removed from the backup chain or will be merged with the next closest restore point.
+For more information on how Veeam Backup & Replication retains the desired number of restore points, see Short-Term Retention Policy.

 If you enable the GFS retention, the short-term retention policy will not be able to delete and merge the GFS backup files.
 Thus, the backup copy chain will have more restore points than specified in the short-term retention policy.

 - If you want to create weekly, monthly and yearly full backups, you can configure long-term retention policy (GFS retention policy).
 GFS full backups will not be deleted or modified until the specified retention period expires.
 For more information on the GFS retention policy and its limitations, see Long-Term Retention Policy (GFS).

 To configure GFS retention policy, do the following:

 - Select the Keep certain full backups longer for archival purposes check box.

 - Click Configure.

 - In the Configure GFS window, select the necessary GFS backup options.
 You can configure Veeam Backup & Replication to create weekly, monthly and yearly restore points.
 For details on settings of the GFS retention, see Backup Copy GFS Cycles.